Is It Cheaper to Take a Taxi or Uber in NYC? 2026 Cost Comparison (With Airport & Helicopter Option)

 A Manhattan to JFK taxi may cost $70 plus tolls, but can take 45 to 90 minutes depending on traffic.
 Uber may be cheaper or significantly more expensive depending on surge.

-BLADE helicopter transfers:
+BLADE helicopter transfers offer:

-- 5 minute flight time to JFK
+- Roughly 5-minute flight time to JFK

 - Scheduled departures